 Before I get into detail regarding Bluehost, let me start with the basics.
 As a WordPress blogger, whenever I evaluate a hosting company I measure its value based on several parameters:

 - Custom Support

-I will explain all this below, which will let you evaluate how good or bad Bluehost hosting is.
+I will further explain all this below, allowing you to evaluate whether Bluehost is right for your blog.

 Bluehost as WordPress hosting:

-For a reliable WordPress host, apart from running latest version of PHP and MYSQL, server should be configured to handle extra load, which usually happens on WordPress, and Bluehost takes care of it very well.
-I have seen traffic up to 20000/day without any downtime.
-(I was using W3 total cache and Clouflare to speed up my blog, and recommend the same to you).
+For a reliable WordPress host, apart from running the latest version of PHP and MYSQL, servers should be configured to handle the extra load that typically occurs with WordPress.
+I can verify that Bluehost handles it all very well.
+In fact, I have seen traffic up to 20000/day without any downtime at all.
+(I was using W3 total cache and Cloudflare to speed up my blog, and recommend the same to you.)

-Bluehost uses cPanel, which is so far one of the easiest hosting panel that I have come across.
-Most of the shared hosting companies uses the standard cPanel, and you will not find it hard to use.
-Infact, cPanel makes managing your hosting account easier.
-Also, Bluehost is one of very few shared Webhosting companies, which will let you access SSH.
+Bluehost uses cPanel, which is so far one of the easiest hosting panels that I have come across.
+Most of the shared hosting companies use the standard cPanel, and you will not find it hard to use.
+In fact, cPanel makes managing your hosting account easier.
+Also, Bluehost is one of very few shared Webhosting companies which will allow you to access SSH.

 Check out Bluehost (Discounted link)

 I hope this Bluehost review will help you to assess your options for a reliable hosting service.